balena-os/meta-balena/README.md

 In this case, docker-resin-supervisor-disk will be used as a docker-disk provider.
 All the needed services for connecting the device to resin will be installed (systemd services, VPN configuration etc.).
 By default the systemd services which are part of communicating to resin are enabled.
 This default behavior can be customized using `RESIN_CONNECTABLE_ENABLE_SERVICES` build variable.

-As well, by default, the docker resin-supervisor image will be preloaded in the BTRFS partition.
+As well, by default, the docker resin-supervisor image will be preloaded in the Data partition.
 This behavior can be modified using TARGET_REPOSITORY/TARGET_TAG build variables.
 This leaves the possibility of creating a build without provisioning the supervisor image or creating one with all the supervisor services but with a custom image.
 TARGET_REPOSITORY/TARGET_TAG are decribed below.

 Example: having a connectable image with services enabled and supervisor docker image preloaded - nothing to be done to build's `local.conf` as these imply default values of all the variables.